Janirudh007/Notes-Sharing-Web-Application-using-Django-Framework---Anirudh-J-7209-JCTCET/README.md

 Features 📋
 ⚡️ SignUp and SignIn option.
 ⚡️ Google SignUp and SignIn option.
-⚡️ Play song, view detailed information of song.
+⚡️ Play song, view detailed information of notes.
-⚡️ Search songs.
+⚡️ Search notes.
-⚡️ Filter songs based on language and singer.
+⚡️ Filter notes based on language .
-⚡️ Create new playlist.
+⚡️ Create new file.
-⚡️ Add/Remove songs to/from playlist.
-⚡️ Add/Remove songs to/from favourites.
+⚡️ Add/Remove notes by admin.
-⚡️ Scroll through recently played/viewed songs.
-⚡️ Explore songs through your personalized playlist and favourites.
 ⚡️ User authentication: Users can sign up, log in, and log out.

 Contributing 💡
-If you'd like to contribute to Django Music Player, feel free to fork this repository and submit a pull request.
+If you'd like to contribute to Django notes app , feel free to fork this repository and submit a pull request.
 Step 1
 Option 1